 Put simply, all Dark Web content is on the Deep Web but not all Deep Web content is on the Dark Web.
 The Deep Web is an extremely broad umbrella term while the Dark Web is just a small slice of it.

 With those clarification formalities out of the way, now for a quick history lesson.
 On September 22, 2002, US naval researchers released The Onion Router, or Tor, to the world, a software that conceals the user's IP address and keeps them anonymous.
-Its intended usage was just to protect the identities of American cyber-agents operating in the more oppressive countries like China, but the public eventually took to using it for... other things.
+Its intended usage was just to protect the identities of American cyber-spies operating in foreign countries like China without being traced, but its developers realized that doing anything under a Tor IP was as much of a Paper-Thin Disguise as having a ski mask on in public to protect one's identity.
+Tor was eventually distributed amongst the public to mitigate this problem, who have since took to using it for... other things.